 According to SAMSHA, the Substance Abuse and Mental Health Administration, there were 17 million Americans with Alcohol Use Disorder (AUD) in 2014.
 Unfortunately only a small fraction of those who have an AUD get help.
-Most people with an Alcohol Use Disorder can beneﬁt from an alcoholism treatment program, but less than 10% actually receive any form of treatment.
+Most people with an Alcohol Use Disorder can beneﬁt from an alcoholism treatment program in Florida, but less than 10% actually receive any form of treatment.

 Science is learning more and more about alcoholism and addiction.
 We know that alcohol use and abuse causes neuro-adaptive changes to the brain.
 It aﬀects the pleasure/reward center of the brain, the VTA, or ventral tegmental area, and the loop between the VTA and the amygdala.
 The VTA responds to the pleasurable eﬀects of life sustaining activators, such as food and sex, but also to drugs and alcohol.
 The amygdala is associated with stress and anxiety.
 When this loop is activated it causes the brain to excessively produce neurochemicals that promote continued and excessive alcohol intake.
 Drinking aﬀects the brain’s neurotransmitters GABA, glutamate, and dopamine.
 Each has it’s own function and when alcohol is consumed each reacts diﬀerently.
 GABA, which is inhibitory, has eﬀects that are increased, causing sluggish movements, slow reactions and slurred speech.
 Glutamate is suppressed, which also causes other physiological slowing, and dopamine is increased, causing the pleasurable feelings and euphoria that occurs when drinking.
 The cerebral cortex is aﬀected, causing impaired thought processing and decreased inhibitions.The cerebellum controls movement and balance and is impaired by alcohol, causing stumbling and poor coordination.
 Even autonomic functions like breathing and body temperature are depressed by alcohol and this can be life threatening.
 Memory lapses or “blackouts” can occur and, over time, repetitive and excessive alcohol consumption can cause severe and permanent brain damage.
 When alcohol is consumed frequently in large quantities over time, the brain adapts and needs more and more alcohol to have the same eﬀect, while activating neurons that create the craving for more.
 When the alcohol consumption is stopped, the brain struggles to balance the neurochemical reactions, causing symptoms of withdrawal.
 It can take months or years for the brain to recover and some damage may be permanent.